 The Director of Finance submitted the third report for the monitoring cycle for 2022/23.
-It was noted that there was significant slippage and cost pressures on the Capital Programmes due to inflationary pressures and issues with contractors.
+It was noted that there was significant slippage on Capital Programmes due to inflationary pressures and issues with contractors.

 A Member noted concerns with the toilet blocks at Eyres Monsell Primary School, suggesting that funding could be made available for the works.
 The City Mayor stated he would refer the case to Officers to consider including in the Capital Projects and Minor Works Programme.